 I liked to write stories, but early-on it was clear that the gap between the quality of what I could write and what I loved to read (especially Newbery Award-winning books at first, and later the early novels of Ken Follett and everything by John Fowles) was so great that I couldn’t imagine how to close it.
 I had no understanding of process or perseverance, not to mention editing, and for a long time I stopped writing.

 Math seemed easier—straight-forward answers, black or white, right or wrong—and although I loved to write, it was hard—never straight-forward but all over the place.
-So I went to college as a math major.
-But I wasn’t happy, and eventually I switched to psychology, then religious studies.
+So I enrolled at Dickinson College as a math major.
+But I wasn’t happy and eventually transferred to Stanford University, where I switched to psychology, then religious studies.
 I was fascinated by faith and by people and how they found meaning in their lives.
 I now understand that I was looking for story, but at the time I simply thought I hadn’t found my calling.

 After studying theology, I got married, had four kids, and became a mega-volunteer, coaching everything from the Reading Olympics to an Odyssey of the Mind team.
 As the children grew, my husband and I encouraged them to pursue what they loved, and one day I asked myself, what do you love?
 I signed up for a creative writing class.
-That was over ten years ago.
-I cringe when I read the stories I wrote for that class.
+That was nearly twenty years ago, and I cringe when I read the stories I wrote for that class.
 But I haven’t stopped writing.
 The more I write, the more I need to write, and the more time I set aside to write.

 In 2006 James River Writers, a non-profit dedicated to connecting and inspiring writers and readers, hired me as their Administrative Director.
 For seven years, I helped run educational programs, including an annual writers conference.
 Working with writers was great, but it wasn’t the same as writing.
 I tried to write for a few hours every day before I went to the office, and now I write full time.
 I appreciate that writing doesn’t necessarily come easily.
 Writing is hard work.
 It takes a lot of time.
 But it’s my time, and it’s the best time of each day.